 Step 3: Check for Windows Update after Applying the Fix

 Now, after renaming both the folders, start Windows Update and Cryptographic services again.
-Type following commands and press Enter after each command.
+Type the following commands and press Enter after each command.

 net start wuauserv net start cryptsvc

-It’s time to go to Settings > Update & Security and click on Check for updates to see if problem is fixed or not?
-If Windows Update problem was fixed, you will see Windows Updates working correctly.
+It’s time to go to Settings > Update & Security and click on Check for updates to see if the problem is fixed or not?
+If the Windows Update problem was fixed, you will see Windows Updates working correctly.

 3. Fix Windows Update File Corruption

-If Windows Update Error was not fixed even after performing manual Windows Update component reset, you can now move to third method i.e. fix Windows file corruption.
+If Windows Update Error was not fixed even after performing the manual Windows Update component reset, you can now move to the third method i.e. fix Windows file corruption.
 In this process, you need to run both DISM and SFC commands and not only DISM.
 Follow these steps: